gtesei/fast-furious/README.md

     ```>octave GO_Neural.m```

- * for **binary classification problems** use ```nnCostFunction``` cost function (multiclass still in beta) wrapped in ```trainNeuralNetwork```.
+ * for **binary classification problems** use ```nnCostFunction``` cost function wrapped in ```trainNeuralNetwork```.
 E.g. this is the code for fitting a neural neural network with 400 neurons at input layer, 25 neurons at hidden layer, 1 neuron (= binary classification) at output layer, 0.001 as regularization parameter, where trainset/testset has been already scaled and with the bias term added.
     ```matlab
+    % y must a 01 vector (e.g. [1 0 1 0 0 0 0 0 1 1 0 1] )
+    % train_data and test_data are the train set and test set

     %% 400 neurons at input layer
     %% 25 neurons at hidden layer
     %% 1 neuron at output layer